MuhammadHussain06/ai-inference-overhead-harness/README.md

 - Reactive Java stack end to end (WebFlux + R2DBC).
 - CPU pinning verified per repetition against each container's *live* cgroup cpuset — not just the requested compose config.
 - Model inference pinned to `n_jobs=1`, read back and verified, exposed on `/health` as `nJobsVerified`. `OMP_NUM_THREADS`, `OPENBLAS_NUM_THREADS`, `MKL_NUM_THREADS`, `NUMEXPR_NUM_THREADS` all pinned to 1.
-- Valid feature-tier set is fetched from `fraud-ml-service`'s `/health` at startup — never hardcoded in Java.
+- Valid feature-tier set is fetched from `fraud-ml-service`'s `/health` at startup — never hardcoded in Java. `run-suite.sh` re-verifies this per rep (`loadedTiers` matches expected, `nJobsVerified` all true) and aborts the suite if it doesn't.
 - Outbound Java→Python connection pool is explicitly sized (`python.service.max-connections`, default `128`) and logged at startup.
 - In-memory H2 — clean slate every run.
 - Per-request logging is off on both services (Java: `TransactionService` at `WARN`; Python: `uvicorn --no-access-log`) — a synchronous stdout write on the WebFlux event loop or the request coroutine would otherwise stall it, adding latency/throughput noise unrelated to inference.
+- JVM GC events are logged continuously to `results/gc-logs/gc_<phase>_rep<N>.log` (one file per rep, archived by `run-suite.sh` before the next rep's JVM overwrites `gc.log`) — lets tail-latency spikes be cross-checked against GC pauses.
+Unified JVM logging has negligible overhead and doesn't sit on the request path.
 </details>

 <details>